November 25, 2020

 When we arrived in Australia, it was what I imagined America to be, although it was probably even better than America because there were not that many people.
 You could have a whole beach to yourself, there was so much space.
 You could walk down to the shore and there was nobody there.
 It was one of the most pristine, beautiful things I’d ever seen and yet it seemed like nobody was there.

 RCM: What was the Australian music scene like in the ’60s and ’70s?

 CH: The music scene was full of immigrants.
 A lot of the great bands, great musicians and songwriters in Australia had come from Britain, whether it was The Easybeats or The Twilights, who were a precursor to The Little River Band.
 And The Bee Gees lived there also.
 So there was this huge number of immigrants who formed bands and did really well.

 Then there were a lot of Australian bands that never really got out of Australia.
 Cold Chisel is a great example of that, and for me at that time, a music fan in the ’70s, they were like the classic band.
 They had the introverted, brilliant, piano playing songwriter, an incredible guitar player who could sing, a drummer who wrote great songs, and a really solid rhythm section.
 It doesn’t get any better than that, y’know?
 And then there was Chain, an Australian blues band based on American blues.
 They had this wonderfully odd sound, like a marsupial influence or something, where they sounded like nothing else in the world.

 RCM: The same could be said for Men at Work, with your instantly recognizable voice and reggae beats.

-COLIN HAY: I remember when I first heard Sting sing, it was on the radio, and I had to pull over to the side of the road and thought, “Fuck — there’s a guy that sounds exactly like me!”
+CH: I remember when I first heard Sting sing, it was on the radio, and I had to pull over to the side of the road and thought, “Fuck — there’s a guy that sounds exactly like me!”

 Well, not exactly, and of course they got famous first.
 And there’s not much you can do to change your voice, but the similarity was always there for me.